MAYUFURUKI88/trip-with1/README.md

 ### Association

-- belongs_to :user
 - has_many :joints
+- has_many :users, through: :joints
+- has_many :messages
+- has_many :likes
-- has_many :comments
+- has_many :liked_users, through: :likes, source: :user

 ## joints テーブル